guonan627/swimschool/README.md

 - Logging feature that accounts for every request with IP, browser, timestamp and action and record them in the database and txt document
 - Rate limit to control one request per second per user session
 - Limit per session request to 1,000 in a 24hour period
+- get userid from backend when enroll a class and view the enrolled class instead of from localstorage

 ## Current Status
 - Frontend - complete